dinanathsj29/css3-fundamentals-tutorial/README.md

 ### 3.7.
 Universal Selector
 - The universal selector `selects all the elements` on the page
-- Rather selecting elements of a specific type, the universal selector simply `matches the name of any element type`
+- Rather than selecting elements of a specific type, the universal selector simply `matches the name of any element type`
 - The universal selector is used as a `wildcard * character`

 > **Syntax**: